arturoroa/YelpYarnNew/PYTHON_BOT_INTEGRATION.md

 3. **Proper Field Filling** - Uses clear() + send_keys() for each field
 4. **Birthday Handling** - Fills dropdowns if present
 5. **JSON Output** - Returns structured JSON for the backend to parse
+6. **Visible Browser by Default** - Browser window is visible unless explicitly set to headless (great for debugging!)

 ### Selector Mapping